-As at 31 December 2022, the market risk capital requirements, due to position risk in equities amounted were zero.
+As at 31 December 2023, the market risk capital requirements, due to position risk in equities was zero.

-4.3.3.
 Risk to Firm

 The Risk to Firm captures the risk that could be inflicted on the Company.
 The K-factors under RtF capture an investment firm's exposure to their trading counterparties, the concentration risk in an investment firm's large exposures and the operational risk from an investment firm's daily trading flow: K-factors for K-TCD and K-CON under RtF constitute a simplified application of the rules laid down in the CRR on counterparty credit risk and large exposure risk, respectively.